sivteck/vasi/posts/2014-10-22-abstract-nonsense.md

 Set __A__ that has a binary operation __( * )__ defined on it can be represented as __( A , * )__

-^ that thing is called a binary structure.
+That representation is called as a binary structure.

 Monoid
 ------